Misakihime21/UE_PlatformGame/README.md

 - pause;
 - UI booster timer;
-- killing the enemy + UI of his health (maybe a bonus after killing?);
+- kill count for the end screen;
 - color code for ledges when it's climbable;
 - health sphere shouldn't be used when HP is full + UI - when you pick it up or when you can't;
 - jump doesn't response well - sometimes it isn't working;